 Soundtracks: Atari claims it grew Japanese sales of one game by a fifth just by changing a soundtrack from dance for the US market to rock for the Japanese one.

-Names: Square revised the ninth edition of Final Fantasy on realising that their leading character was being literally translated into Zidane for its European market.
-Square didn’t want any confusion with the famous French football legend Zinedine Zidane.
-The firm was also worried that they might face legal challenges and mislead potential buyers into thinking the game was football-related.
+Names: Square revised the ninth edition of Final Fantasy upon realizing that their leading character was being literally translated into Zidane for its European market.
+Square didn’t want any confusion with the famous French soccer legend Zinedine Zidane.
+The firm was also worried that they might face legal challenges and mislead potential buyers into thinking the game was soccer-related.
 A happy compromise was achieved by switching Zidane to Yitan in its Spanish version and Djidane in the French.

 Accents: The Enlaso localization group asked developers to remove a Texas-accented cowboy from a game due to be released in China.

-Eyebrows: Kirby, a fat, pink, circular hero, suddenly transmogrified from an innocent-looking fluffy ball into something a bit more angry-looking in its journey over the Pacific from the Japanese to US market.
+Eyebrows: Kirby, a fat, pink, circular hero created by Nintendo, suddenly transmogrified from an innocent-looking fluffy ball into something a bit more angry-looking in its journey over the Pacific from the Japanese to US market.
 Makers Nintendo thought the hero had to seem less cute to make a successful transition.
 The answer?
 The addition of angry eyebrows.